As 2020 has ended and we are now into a new year we thought it might be prudent to put together an SEO stats infographic.

 - Digitally mature companies are 26% more profitable than their less mature peers.
 (MIT)

-The real winners of 2020 were businesses that previously invested in online marketing.
+Our SEO stats infographic also revealed who the real winners of 2020 were – businesses that previously invested in online marketing.
 Consumer spending did not disappear, they just changed how they bought things: online became the holy grail of shopping and services.
-Some statistics to prove the importance of transforming to a digital-first strategy:
+Here are some statistics to prove the importance of transforming to a digital-first strategy:

 Online Ordering Saves Chipotle